tarafdarmansour/CleanCodeForCsharp/README.md

 }
 ```

+### Extract Try/Catch Blocks

+`Try/catch` blocks are ugly in their own right.
+They confuse the structure of the code and mix error processing with normal processing.
+So it is better to extract the bodies of the `try` and `catch` blocks out into functions of their own.

 ### Don't Repeat Yourself

 Duplication may be the root of all evil in software.
 Many principles and practices have been created for the purpose of controlling or eliminating it.